-In~\cite{galton1999mereotopology,galton2003generalized,galton2014discrete}, digital images are studied by using models inspired by topological spaces without any generalising and specialising these structures, while \cite{randell2012discrete} presents discrete discrete mereotopology, i.e., a first-ordered spatial logic that fuses together the theory of parthood relations and topology to model discrete in image-processing applications.
+Other spatial logics have been developed for networks of processes~\cite{reif1985multiprocess}, rewrite theories~\cite{bae2012rewriting},~\cite{meseguer2008temporal}, and data structure as graphs~\cite{cardelli2002spatial}, bigraphs~\cite{conforti2007static}, and heaps~\cite{brochenin2012almighty}.
+Logics for graphs have been studied in the context of databases and process calculi such as~\cite{cardelli2002spatial,gadducci2007graphical}, and for collective adaptive systems~\cite{de2015logic}.
+In~\cite{galton1999mereotopology,galton2003generalized,galton2014discrete}, digital images are studied by using models inspired by topological spaces without any generalising and specialising these structures, while~\cite{randell2012discrete} presents discrete mereotopology, i.e., a first-ordered spatial logic that fuses together the theory of parthood relations and topology to model discrete in image-processing applications.
 These results inspired works that use Closure Spaces, a generalisation of topological spaces, as underlying models for discrete spatial logic~\cite{ciancia2014specifying,massink2017model}.
-These approaces resulted in the definition of the Spatial Logic for Closure Spaces (SLCS), and a related model checking algorithm.
+These approaches resulted in the definition of the Spatial Logic for Closure Spaces (SLCS), and a related model checking algorithm.
 Even more challenging is the combination of spatial and temporal operators~\cite{kontchakov2007spatial} and few works exist with a practical perspective.
 Among those, SLCS has been extended with a branching time temporal logic in STLCS~\cite{ciancia2016spatial,ciancia2015experimental} leading to an implementation of a spatio-temporal model checker.
-Furthermore, to express in a concise way complex spatio-temporal requirement, Bartocci {\it et al.} introduced the Spatio-Temporal Reach and Escape Logic (STREL), a formal specification language~\cite{bartocci2017monitoring}.
+Furthermore, to express in a concise way complex spatio-temporal requirement, Bartocci \textit{et al.} introduced the Spatio-Temporal Reach and Escape Logic (STREL), a formal specification language~\cite{bartocci2017monitoring}.
 All these logical frameworks are mainly based on graphs and suffer of the limitation already described in the introduction.
 The idea of using model checking, and in particular spatial or spatio-temporal model checking is relatively recent.
 However, such approach has been applied in a variety of domains, ranging from Collective Adaptive Systems~\cite{ciancia2014data,ciancia2015exploring, ciancia2016tool} to signals~\cite{nenzi2017qualitative} and medical images~\cite{buonamici2019spatial,belmonte2017topological}.
 All the above mentioned approaches are focussed either on a representation of the space via terms of a process algebras, or in terms of \emph{graphs}.
 This somehow limits the kinds of spatial relations that can be modelled.
 To overcome this problem, we proposed models based on \emph{simplicial complexes}.